1984–85 Greek Football Cup: Tournament details

 Totally 76 teams participated, 16 from Alpha Ethniki, 20 from Beta, and 40 from Gamma.
 It was held in 7 rounds, included final.
 An additional round was held between first and second, with 6 matches, in order that the teams would continue to be 32.

 It was the first Greek Cup final since 1980, where the two finalists were clubs not based on Attica, AEL and PAOK.
 The two teams had lost in the four previous Finals.
 PAOK had eliminated two fellow-citizens, Iraklis and Aris, in the two first rounds, and cup holders Panathinaikos in the semi-finals with an impressive second-leg 4–0 home victory(4–2 on aggregate).
 AEL had eliminated only one Alpha Ethniki team, Apollon Kalamarias, in the additional round.
 However, they had won with big scores their opponents from lowest divisions: Panegialios with 8–0, Neapoli Piraeus with 7–0, Korinthos with 6–1 and Levadiakos with 5–0.

-From the interests of year were the qualification of Panathinaikos against Olympiacos, in the third round, with two wins in the Olympic Stadium, the common home of both teams.
-Also, the elimination of AEK Athens for first time from a Gamma Ethniki team, Lamia, that afterwards was crushed, accepting in total 15 goals from PAOK in the third round.
-Also, in the first round, Olympiacos Volos eliminated Acharnaikos in penalty shootout 1–0, after a goaless draw, where after 9 penalties only was scored.
+From the interests of the year were the qualification of Panathinaikos against Olympiacos, in the third round, with two wins in the Olympic Stadium, the common home of both teams.
+Also, the elimination of AEK Athens for the first time from a Gamma Ethniki team, Lamia, that afterwards was crushed, accepting in total 15 goals from PAOK in the third round.
+Also, in the first round, Olympiacos Volos eliminated Acharnaikos in penalty shootout 1–0, after a goalless draw, where after 9 penalties only was scored.
 OFI were eliminated in the first round by Odysseas Kordelio.

 In the final, AEL gained their first title in their history, winning PAOK 4–1.
 Simultaneously, they deprived The Double by PAOK, that won the championship of that year.
 It is remarkable that PAOK's coach, Austrian Walter Skotzik, was the coach of AEL in previous season, when they lost in the final by Panathinaikos.
 An interesting story of the final was that PAOK's top goalscorer of that season Christos Dimopoulos didn't participate as he left the team at airport of Athens when they arrived from Thessaloniki for the game.
 Dimopoulos headed to the headquarters of Motor Oil (company of Panathinaikos‘ president Vardinogiannis) in order to seal his transfer to Panathinaikos as his 5-year contract with PAOK was expiring.